supersonictw/se_nginx/README.md

 ## After
 Check your Nginx can write and delete files to web directory on the SELinux Enabled Machine
-### If your Nginx could not access to view any files
+### If your Nginx still could not access to view any files
 Login as ROOT and go to your web directory, type:

     chcon -R -t httpd_sys_content_t *